-Factbox: Baghdadi's death - a major blow to Islamic State
+Baghdadi's death: a major blow to Islamic State

 Indonesia is the world’s most populous Muslim-majority country and most people practise a moderate form of Islam.
 But there has been a resurgence in militancy and authorities have said they believe thousands of Indonesians draw inspiration from Islamic State, while about 500 Indonesians are thought to have gone to Syria to join the group.

 A court sentenced a cleric, Aman Abdurrahman, to death last year for masterminding deadly attacks.
-Abdurrahman is considered the ideological leader of Jemaah Ansharut Daulah (JAD) - a loose grouping of Islamic State sympathisers in Indonesia.
+Abdurrahman is considered the ideological leader of Jemaah Ansharut Daulah (JAD) - a loose grouping of Islamic State sympathizers in Indonesia.

 Suicide bombings in May last year in Surabaya that killed more than 30 were linked to JAD cells.